 The province averages 2 MOUs with business, 1 with other education and training institutions and 1 with local government - a total of 4.
-The college score on these six measures is 6 which is higher than both the provincial and national averages.
-Letaba College has 4 MOUs with business, 1 with local government and 1 with other education and training institutions.
+The college score on these six measures is three.
+The college has 1 MOU each with business and other education institutions.
+The exact nature of the MOUs is unknown it is there difficult to draw any further conclusions.